Follow Mary Casanova on Facebook. Skype information

 Casanova grew up in a family of ten children in St. Paul, Minnesota.
 In a bustling camp-like atmosphere, Casanova found that writing became her voice.
 "Words are my paintbrush," she explains, "my way of exploring the world around me."

-Now, with 38 books published and many more under contract and forthcoming, she divides her time between writing and traveling.
+Now, with roughly 40 books published and more forthcoming, she divides her time between writing and traveling.
 Nationally and internationally, at schools and conferences, Casanova shares her love of writing and reading with children and adults.

 When it comes to writing for children, I'm passionate about two things: writing books that matter and writing books that kids can't put down.
 I want kids to pick up my books and enjoy reading them from cover to cover, page by page, chapter by chapter.
 I strive to hook them firmly, like a fish on a line, and pull them all the way in.